Genevieve Bell: Academic and corporate roles

+Vice-Chancellor

 On 26 September 2023, Bell resigned from the Commonwealth Bank board.
-The same day, Bell was announced as the 13th Vice-Chancellor and President of the Australian National University.
+The same day, Bell was announced as the 13th vice-chancellor and president of the Australian National University.
 She held the position from 1 January 2024 until her resignation submitted the night of 10 September 2025.

 In August 2024, Bell advised the ANU Council of budget issues and proposed cutting $250m from the cost base of the ANU.
 In October 2024, Bell announced a major restructure of ANU and a projected deficit of more than $200m.
 As part of the restructure, the closure of the ANU College of Health and Medicine was announced.
 Following the announcement, the Canberra Times reported criticism of Bell for her handling of the announcement, including her decision to use a one-way video link.

 The restructuring announcement was followed by a request from Bell to all ANU staff that that they forgo a 2.5% pay increase scheduled to take effect in December 2024.
 The request was criticised by the National Tertiary Education Union, who had not been consulted before the request was issued to staff, on the basis that a similar proposal in 2020 had not averted job losses.
 The request for a pay increase deferral was put to a vote by ANU staff and defeated, with 88% voting against it.

 The ANU Chancellor, Julie Bishop, lent support for Bell's restructuring proposal and rejected criticism that the ANU's financial problems had developed over the course of her tenure as Chancellor.
 Bishop reportedly commented that the pay rise deferral was fair because 'members of staff have been part of the inefficiencies that the university is now seeking to address'.

 In December 2024, the Australian Financial Review (AFR) reported on claims that Bell presided over a 'culture of fear'.
 Bell resigned as Vice Chancellor on 10 September 2025, an announcement released publicly on 11 September 2025.

+Subsequent career

+After resigning, it was announced that Bell would take a 12 month period of study leave, and then return to the ANU as a distinguished professor in the School of Cybernetics.

+In April 2026, The Saturday Paper reported that Bell had been suspended from her distinguished professor role and banned from the ANU's campus in January 2026.
+The Saturday Paper story noted that this incident was in relation to allegations that Bell had promoted an academic in the School of Cybernetics through an irregular process while she was vice-chancellor.
+The Canberra Times stated that Bell's suspension was overturned in February and The Sydney Morning Herald noted that she had returned to the campus, though the investigation into the allegations was continuing.